mjgroth/deephys/src/main/resources/changelist.md

 ### User Friendliness
-- Windows Installer for X86 version
+- MSI Windows Installer for X86 version
+- Windows app is officially codesigned with an OV certificate (may still warn users until app is "trusted", but this is a significant step up from being an unsigned app)

 ### Bug Fixes
 - Fix windows icon files
+- Fix URLs in windows not using correct path separator

 ### Todo
-- Wndows Code Signing
-- Windows Installer
 - Font issues
-- Bug Tomotake mentioned
-- test that MSI correctly updates windows app with new version